multimediaeval/multimediaeval.github.io/_editions/2022/tasks/disastermm.md

 *See the [MediaEval 2022 webpage](https://multimediaeval.github.io/editions/2022/) for information on how to register and participate.*

 #### Task Description
 The DisasterMM task involves multimedia analysis of social media data, specifically posts from the popular platform of Twitter, that relate to natural or manmade disasters.
 This year we focus on floods.
 The participants of this task are provided with a set of Tweet IDs from which they download a data set.
-The data set contains extual as well as visual information and other metadata.
+The data set contains textual as well as visual information and other metadata.
 The tweets have been selected using keyword-based search that involved words/phrases about flood.
 DisasterMM includes two subtasks.

 * *Relevance Classification of Twitter Posts* (RCTP): participants build a binary classification system that will be able to distinguish whether a tweet is relevant or not to flooding incidents.
 * *Location Extraction from Twitter Texts* (LETT): participants develop a named-entity recognition model in order to identify which words (or sequence of words) inside a tweet’s text refer to locations.